Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/UtilityNetwork/DisplayUtilityAssociations/readme.md

 ## About the data

-The [feature service](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample represents an electric network in Naperville, Illinois, which contains a utility network used to run the subnetwork-based trace.
+The [Naperville Electric Map](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=be0e4637620a453584118107931f718b) web map contains a utility network used to run the subnetwork-based trace in this sample.
+Authentication is required and handled within the sample code.

 ## Additional information